MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 > This procedure will completely erase the target environment.
 If Customer Insights - Journeys is installed on the target environment, then it will be completely uninstalled (which will release the license) and all data (including files and interaction records) will be deleted.
 Even if you backup the target environment first, the backup won't include image files or interaction data, so if you need to preserve these, be sure to back up your marketing-services data, either to blob storage or to other storage media.
 For more information about how to backup marketing-services data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).

 > [!IMPORTANT]
 > Your copied environment requires its own Customer Insights - Journeys license.
 If the target environment already has Customer Insights - Journeys installed, the copy will automatically take over that license (you don't have to do anything).
 If the target environment doesn't have Customer Insights - Journeys installed, we recommend that you have an unused Customer Insights - Journeys license for your tenant before you start the copy, and purchase one if you don't.
 If you don't have a Customer Insights - Journeys license available before copying, the copy will end in a *disconnected state*, which means that many key features won't work (relevant error messages will be shown).
-In this case, you can purchase a new Customer Insights - Journeys license and [re-run the setup wizard](re-run-setup.md) to apply it to your new copy.
+In this case, you can purchase a new Customer Insights - Journeys license and [use the installation management experience](setup.md) to apply it to your new copy.

 To restore a backup onto a sandbox environment:

 1. If your target environment includes a [Power Apps portal](portal-optional.md), then reset the portal as described in [Reset a portal](/powerapps/maker/portals/admin/reset-portal).
 This is important because it will free your portal license to be used elsewhere.
-After the reset, the portal will still be shown as "Configured" in the Power Platform admin center, but you will now be able to select it when you run the Customer Insights - Journeys setup wizard to set up a new, copied, or restored environment.
+After the reset, the portal will still be shown as "Configured" in the Power Platform admin center, but you will now be able to select it when you use the installation management experience to set up a new, copied, or restored environment.

 1. Restore the backup onto the newly prepared sandbox as usual, as described in [Backup and restore environments](/power-platform/admin/backup-restore-environments).

 1. Prepare the restored environment for use by doing the following:

    - Make sure the restored environment is not in administration mode.
 For more information about this setting and how to disable it, see [Administration mode](/power-platform/admin/sandbox-environments#administration-mode).
-   - Run the Customer Insights - Journeys setup wizard on the target environment.
-For instructions, see [Run the Customer Insights - Journeys setup wizard](setup.md#run-wizard).
-If you don't run the setup wizard, the copy will end in a *disconnected state*, which means that many key features won't work until you do (relevant error messages will be shown).

-<a name="switch-sandbox-prod"></a>
+   - Re-install the application to refresh the services installation.
+To refresh the services:
+       1. Go to [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) > **Resources** > **Dynamics 365 Apps** and select Dynamics 365 Customer Insights or Dynamics 365 Marketing.
+       1. Select the three dots dropdown ("**...**") then select **Manage**.
+       1. To reinstall the services, find the environment you are working on and select **Install** for Customer Insights - Journeys.
+       1. If you had outbound marketing installed on the source of the copy, you will see an option to **Enable** in **Settings** > **Versions**.
+Re-enable outbound marketing to match the target..

 ## Switch an environment between sandbox and production status

 Many environment management tasks only allow you to work on a sandbox environment as the source or destination of a copy, backup, or restore operation.
 However, you can easily switch any environment from sandbox to production, or production to sandbox, at any time.
 The Customer Insights - Journeys app doesn't limit this standard platform operation.
 More information: [Change the environment type](/power-platform/admin/switch-environment)

-<a name="support-copy"></a>

 ## Copy a production environment to a support environment